aurelien-naldi/lomak/README.md

 # Logical Model Analysis Kit

-This project (will) provides a set of function to define, manipulate, and analyse qualitative dynamical models based on logical functions.
+This project aims to provide a set of function to define, manipulate, and analyse qualitative dynamical models based on logical functions.
+It is basically a playground for a more efficient implementation of [bioLQM](https://github.com/colomoto/bioLQM) using rust instead of java.

+Beyond being faster, the use of rust will enable the integration of [clean python bindings](https://github.com/aurelien-naldi/lomak-python), to improve the [CoLoMoTo notebook](colomoto.org/notebook/) (bioLQM and GINsim rely on py4j for this).

 Here are the main underlying objects.